SAP/openui5-docs/docs/Using_Predefined_CSS_Margin_Classes_777168f.md

 The following exceptions to these rules exist:

--   When your `sapUiResponsiveMargin` control is placed within an `sap.m.SplitApp` master view, it's always provided with a 16px bottom margin and nothing else.
+-   When your `sapUiResponsiveMargin` control is placed within an `sap.m.SplitApp` list view, it's always provided with a 16px bottom margin and nothing else.
 Here, the thresholds mentioned previously do not affect your control.
 -   Within a `SplitApp`’s detail view, there's always a 16px margin all around your `sapUiResponsiveMargin` control, regardless of the available screen width.
 Usually, the `SplitApp` is responsive as well, though.
-If it hides its master view because the available screen width isn't sufficient, or if it’s running in ‘HideMode’, your control also ignores the fact that it's placed into a `SplitApp`’s detail view and it becomes responsive again.
+If it hides its list view because the available screen width isn't sufficient, or if it’s running in ‘HideMode’, your control also ignores the fact that it's placed into a `SplitApp`’s detail view and it becomes responsive again.

 ***